'He's a Clown' - Jason Gillespie Hits Out at Pakistani on Social Media After Fallout with PCB

 ALSO READ:

-Pakistan made quite a few big calls as the announced the squad for the upcoming away T20I series against New Zealand.
+Pakistan made a few big calls as they announced the squad for the upcoming away T20I series against New Zealand.
 Babar Azam and Mohammad Rizwan were excluded from the squad, which will be led by all-rounder Agha Salman.
-As far as their ODI squad against the Black Caps are concerned, Shaheen Afridi is a notable absentee whereas injured batter Saim Ayub remains unfit.
+For their ODI squad, Shaheen Afridi is a notable absentee whereas injured batter Saim Ayub remains unfit.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube